binpash/benchmarks/INSTRUCTIONS.md

 Then, inside the container run:

 ```
-./generate-plots.sh
+.infrastructure/generate-plots.sh
 ```

 The plots should be inside the `/mnt` directory in the container, and the `pwd` directory on the host system.
+Syntax analysis heatmap will be located at infrastructure/plots/koala-stx-analysis.pdf and dynamic analysis plots will be located in infrastructure/plots/dynamic_analysis.

 # Contact